xbmc/xbmc/README.md

 While Kodi functions very well as a standard media player application for your computer, it has been designed to be the perfect companion for your HTPC.
 With its **beautiful interface and powerful skinning engine**, Kodi feels very natural to use from the couch with a remote control and is the ideal solution for your home theater.

-## Give your media the love it deserves
+## Give your media the love it deserves:
 Kodi can be used to play almost all popular audio and video formats around.
 It was designed for network playback, so you can stream your multimedia from anywhere in the house or directly from the internet using practically any protocol available.

 Point Kodi to your media and watch it **scan and automagically create a personalized library** complete with box covers, descriptions, and fanart.
 There are playlist and slideshow functions, a weather forecast feature and many audio visualizations.
 Once installed, your computer or HTPC will become a fully functional multimedia jukebox.